cujojs/curl/README.md

 i18n! -- loads text strings and other locale-specific constants

+Complete plugin docs are on the [wiki](https://github.com/unscriptable/curl/wiki/Plugins).

 ----------------------------------------

 How are modules loaded?
 =======================

-curl.js uses `<script>` element injection rather than XHR.
+curl.js uses `<script>` element injection rather than XHR/eval.
 This allows curl.js to load cross-domain scripts as well as local scripts.

-To find scripts and other resources, curl uses module names.
+To find scripts and other resources, curl.js uses module names.
 A module name looks just like a file path, but typically without the file extension.
 If a module requires a plugin in order to load correctly, it will have a prefix delimited by a "!" and will also often have a file extension when a plugin